 Because UCLA Library does not specialize in supporting genealogical research, you will do well to start your research at one of these institutions, in person or online.

 This is a selection of genealogical resources available at the UCLA Library.
-For more resources, try a subject search in the Library Catalog for genealogy and your desired geographical region (United States, England) or group (Chinese, Jews).
+For more resources, try a subject search in the Library Catalog for genealogy and your desired geographical region (United States, England) or group (Chinese, Jews).class="box-in-box highlight ">Please note: If the resource has a blue key, it is only available to non-UCLA users (including UCLA alumni, emeriti, and retirees) while physically on campus.

 History scholars often need reference materials related to biographical information and this information can sometimes be difficult to track down.
 Here are some other places to start when looking for these materials.
-Keep in mind that these resources are not comprehensive and feature prominent individuals, so you may not find a lot of your ancestors unless they were significantly influential in their profession, in their government, in high profile historical events, etc. Don't forget to try newspapers that are contemporary to the individual in question.
+Keep in mind that these resources are not comprehensive and feature prominent individuals, so you may not find a lot of your ancestors unless they were significantly influential in their profession, in their government, in high profile historical events, etc. Don't forget to try newspapers that are contemporary to the individual in question.class="box-in-box highlight ">Please note: If the resource has a blue key, it is only available to non-UCLA users (including UCLA alumni, emeriti, and retirees) while physically on campus.

 Sometimes genealogical research can be frustrating, when you feel that you've hit a brick wall and don't know where to turn next.
 This selection of TV programs and non-fiction narratives about genealogy might help you feel inspired again—and maybe will give you some research ideas.